QRLHUB

 Target Year: 2026-28

 Achievement: Aggressive scaling: 10,000 physical qubits by 2026.
 European quantum leader.
-Focus on optimization & simulation.
+Focus on optimization and simulation.

 Rigetti